istio/istio.io/content/about/notes/1.0/index.md

 - In a [multicluster deployment](/docs/setup/kubernetes/multicluster-install) the mixer-telemetry and mixer-policy components do not connect to the Kubernetes API endpoints of any of the remote clusters.
-This results in a loss of telemetry fidelity as the some of the metadata associated with workloads on remote clusters is incomplete.
+This results in a loss of telemetry fidelity as some of the metadata associated with workloads on remote clusters is incomplete.